-Possible creative and money-saving uses of the Pi and remote access in an office environment could include setting up a Voice Over Internet Protocol (VOIP) phone system, rather than installing an expensive telecommunications solution.
+Possible creative and money-saving uses of the Pi and remote access in an office environment could include setting up a Voice Over Internet Protocol (VOIP) phone system, rather than installing an expensive solution.
 Staff can have access through the system to calls and voicemails from anywhere.
 It’s even possible to use a Pi to create an IT help desk ticketing system to complement IT support to office and home workers.

 Another less obvious application of remote access for startups with limited funds is the ability to share resources on a single computer.
 For example, you might have important software on just one computer that users can access through expensive individual licences.
 Several of your staff need access to it simultaneously, but buying multiple licences would really make a dent in your budget.